kubernetes-retired/service-catalog/docs/v1/api.md

 # Security

 We expect that many cluster operators will need to restrict usage of many provisionable and bindable resources.
-We propose building in the following mechanisms to do so:
+We provide several mechanism for implementing these restrictions:

 ## `ProvisioningPolicy`